 Join a Book Club to Gain Insight into the Minds of Readers

-We’ve all said at one point, “gosh I’d love to be a fly on the wall right about now.”
-Well, as a writer, there is no greater gift to insight than that of gaining access to the inner workings of the reader’s mind as she pours over words crafted by a fellow novelist.
+We’ve all said at one point, “Gosh I’d love to be a fly on the wall right about now.”
+Well, as a writer, there is no greater gift of insight than that of gaining access to the inner workings of the reader’s mind as she pours over words crafted by a fellow novelist.
 To understand what readers think about characters, motives, themes, plots, is to understand what makes a great book a great book.
 What better clarity can a writer possess?

 A book club sits you on center stage in front of your readers.
 The view is spectacular and eye-opening.